lennardong/imagination_machines/README.md

 **Takehome**: Complete integrated game.
 Followup TBC.

-### Q&A
+## Q&A
-- Any questions will be submitted onto the discussion board of this repo.
+- Any questions will be submitted onto the discussion board of this repo: https://github.com/lennardong/imagination_machines/discussions

-## About the Instructor
+# 👋 About the Instructor

 Hi, I'm Lennard.
 I'm here to share the joy of building things through code with you.